tremor-rs/tremor-www/docs/getting-started/index.md

 Welcome to Tremor!

-Allow us to guide you towards a working Tremor installation that should allow you to try tremor on your own and to dive deeper more involved topics.
+Allow us to guide you towards a working Tremor installation that should allow you to try tremor on your own and to dive deeper into more involved topics.

 At first we need to get tremor installed somehow.